hackclub/camp/cohort_4/playbook/ACTIVITIES.md

 # Hacker arrival

-1. Assign two leaders to manage hacker arrival.
+1. Assign two leaders to manage hacker arrival and one leader to manage scanning of acceptance packets.
 2. Have the assigned leaders text all of the hackers the morning of with something along the lines of the following: